Stephboss9/AI_Customer_Support_Bot/README.md

 ### Welcome!

-I started this project as part of the Headstarter AI fellowship to learn Next.JS and how to use the OpenAI api.
+I started this project as part of the Headstarter AI fellowship to learn Next.JS, Material UI and how to use the OpenAI api.
 I want to create an AI bot that can help review resumes and provide feedback on various career-related topics.

 Here is the current state of the application!